 Some parents will teach their kids that they need to buy a house as soon as possible, and that paying rent is like throwing money away every month.

 This is not bad advice, per se, but we all need to acknowledge that previous generations grew up in completely different financial climates.

-Trying to jump into buying a home too quickly before you’re truly financially ready may lead to becoming “house poor.”
+Between the amount of debt that young adults are racking up through student loans and the competitive nature of the housing market, trying to jump into buying a home too quickly before you’re truly financially ready may lead to becoming “house poor”.
 This happens when most of your money is tied up in mortgage and other house payments, with very little left over to spend or save elsewhere.

 While there’s some variance, some experts define affordability by people’s ability to pay 28% of their income or less on the cost of housing, which includes: